ipld/specs/data-structures/ethereum/chain.md

 ## Header IPLD

 This is the IPLD schema for a canonical Ethereum block header.
-* The IPLD block is the RLP encoded header: `RLP([ParentHash, UnclesHash, Coinbase, StateRoot, TxRoot, RctRoot, Bloom, Difficulty, Number, GasLimit, GasUsed, Time, Extra, MixDigest, Nonce])`.
+* The IPLD block is the RLP encoded header
+  * Before EIP-1559 activation: `RLP([ParentHash, UnclesHash, Coinbase, StateRoot, TxRoot, RctRoot, Bloom, Difficulty, Number, GasLimit, GasUsed, Time, Extra, MixDigest, Nonce])`.
+  * After EIP-1559 activation: `RLP([ParentHash, UnclesHash, Coinbase, StateRoot, TxRoot, RctRoot, Bloom, Difficulty, Number, GasLimit, GasUsed, Time, Extra, MixDigest, Nonce, BaseFee])`.
 * CID links to a `Header` use a KECCAK_256 mutlihash of the RLP encoded header and the EthHeader codec (0x90).
 * Parent headers are referenced back to by their child header.
 * The genesis header is unique in that it does not reference a parent header in `ParentCID`, instead it contains a reference to a `GenesisInfo`.